AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 A two-tier caching system utilizes SQLite for raw market data, managed by `DataManager` and `DataCache` to minimize API calls.

 **Exchange Integration:**
-An adapter pattern with `BaseExchange` provides a unified interface for various cryptocurrency exchanges (e.g., `OKXAdapter`, `KrakenAdapter`), handling authentication, rate limiting, and data normalization.
+An adapter pattern with `BaseExchange` provides a unified interface for various cryptocurrency exchanges.
+The `SimulatedOKX` exchange serves as the single source of truth, supporting all 103 cryptocurrencies with comprehensive trading pairs, realistic price simulation, and complete trade history management.
+This consolidation ensures data consistency and eliminates external API dependencies.

 **Risk Management:**
 The `RiskManager` enforces multiple safety layers, including portfolio-level limits, position sizing, daily loss limits, and emergency halts, performing checks before every trade.
 Position sizing, entry/exit prices (with slippage), stop loss, and take profit levels are calculated using integrated bot pricing formulas to ensure a consistent 1% equity risk per trade.